Roger Caillois: Biography

+Roger Caillois died in Paris on 21 December 1978, aged 65, following a brain hemorrhage.

-Today Caillois is remembered for founding and editing Diogenes, an interdisciplinary journal funded by UNESCO, and La Croix du Sud (Southern Cross), a collection of books translated from contemporary Latin American authors published by Gallimard that is responsible for introducing authors such as Jorge Luis Borges, Alejo Carpentier and Victoria Ocampo to the French-speaking public.
-He is also widely cited in the nascent field of ludology, primarily from passages in his book Les Jeux et les Hommes(1958).
-The book has been translated to English by Meyer Barash in 1961 as Man, Play and Games.
+Today Caillois is also remembered for founding in 1952 Diogenes, an interdisciplinary quarterly journal edited in French, Spanish and English with initial funding by UNESCO and still published to this day.
+He is also widely cited in the nascent field of ludology, primarily from passages in his book Les Jeux et les hommes (1958).